Break-Even Point

 After posting the figures above, the following calculations take place.

-- Contributions margin – the sales prices less variable costs
+- Contribution margin – the sales prices less variable costs

 - Break-even points in units – how many production or sales volume units